 We all want children who can stop and think before they act, right?
 That takes logic and critical thinking.
-And, I bet at least one of your homeschooling goals is to raise a well-rounded child who can transition into successful adulthood?
-Well, that adult is going to need a healthy dose of logic and critical thinking ability.
+And, I bet at least one of your homeschooling goals is to raise a well-rounded child who can transition into successful adulthood.
+Well, that adult will need a healthy dose of logic and critical thinking ability.

 Purposeful training in thinking skills can go such a long way in the now and later moments!

 I received free curriculum and compensation from The Critical Thinking Co. for my time spent writing this post.
 As always, my opinions are strictly my own and from the heart.

 What are logic and critical thinking?

 Logical thinking and critical thinking are very similar.
-In logic, a problem or situation is analyzed through pretty straight-forward inductive and/or deductive reasoning in order to form a reasonable conclusion.
-(Picture a detective looking at evidence.)
+In logic, a problem or situation is analyzed through pretty straightforward inductive and/or deductive reasoning in order to form a reasonable conclusion.
+(Picture a detective looking at the evidence.)